Victordtesla24/chris-cole-website/README.md

 **Possible reasons**:
 - Time range too narrow
 - All candidates failed BPHS trine rule (BPHS 4.10) - not human birth per BPHS
-- Step size too large (try smaller steps like 2-5 minutes)
+- Step size is fixed at 2 minutes via the API; widen the window or adjust `step_minutes` in `backend/main.py` if experimenting

 ### Issue: Build fails on deployment platform
 **Solution**: